We the People (band)

 We the People was an American garage rock band from Orlando, Florida, that was formed in late 1965 and professionally active between 1966 and 1970.
-Although none of their singles charted nationally in the U.S., a number of them did reach the Top 10 of the local Orlando charts.
+Although none of their singles charted nationally in the U.S., a number of them did reach the Top 10 of the local Orlando chart.
 The band are perhaps best remembered for their song "Mirror of Your Mind", which reached the Top 10 in a number of regional singles charts across the U.S. during 1966.
 The song has subsequently been included on several compilation albums over the years.

 History

 We the People consisted of musicians drawn from a number of different Orlando-based garage bands.
 In the early 1960s, The Coachmen, a frat rock band who were a popular fixture at local college parties, merged with members of another local group, the Nation Rocking Shadows, to form The Trademarks.
-Then, in late 1965, Ron Dillman, a writer for the Orlando Sentinel, brought together members of The Trademarks and members of another local group, The Offbeets (formerly known as The Nonchalants), to form a garage rock supergroup of sorts named We the People.
+Then, in late 1965, Ron Dillman, a writer for the Orlando Sentinel, brought together members of The Trademarks and members of another local group, The Offbeets (formerly known as The Nonchalants), to form a garage rock outfit named We the People.
 The band were notable for having two talented and prolific songwriters, Tommy Talton and Wayne Proctor, with the latter writing most of the band's most popular songs.

 With Dillman in place as the band's manager, We the People quickly released "My Brother, the Man" in early 1966 on the local record label, Hotline.
 The single was a Top 10 hit locally and gained enough airplay to enable the band to sign a publishing deal with Nashville-based producer Tony Moon, which in turn led to a recording contract with Challenge Records.
 The band's second single, "Mirror of Your Mind" (b/w "The Color of Love"), was released on the label in June 1966.
 The song is marked by the pounding drums, wailing harmonica, raucous vocals, and crazed fuzz guitar that characterized the band's signature sound.
-Although the single failed to reach the national charts, it was a big regional hit in a number of locations across the United States, most notably in Nashville and Orlando.
+Although the single failed to reach the national chart, it was a big regional hit in a number of locations across the United States, most notably in Nashville and Orlando.
 During the 1980s, the song was also responsible for posthumously bringing We the People to the attention of music fans all over the world, when it was included on Nuggets, Volume 6: Punk Part Two, the sixth volume of the Nuggets series of albums.